zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-synchronize.md

 The `BulkSynchronize` extension method lets you synchronize a large number of entities in your database.

-A synchronize is a mirror operation from the data source to the database.
+A synchronization is a mirror operation from the data source to the database.
 All rows that match the entity key are `UPDATED`, non-matching rows that exist from the source are `INSERTED`, non-matching rows that exist in the database are `DELETED`.

 ```csharp
 // Easy to use